brendenwest/it122/2_functions/notes.rst

 - Call your new module into index.js
 - Add module methods, and corresponding server routes, to;
 	- Return all data items
-	- Return all data items with field matching,
+	- Return all data items that match a field value
 	- Return all data items sorted by a specified field,
 	- Return a count of data items,
 	- Delete a data item that matches specified field value